 Creating R Vector using concatenation c

-In this example, we will show how to create an R vector using c, or we say concatenation.
-This is the most popular R Programming approach, and normally we prefer this way.
+This example creates a vector using c, or we say concatenation.
+It is the most popular R Programming approach, and normally we prefer this way.

 Access R Vector Elements

 In R programming, We can use the index position to access the elements in a Vector.
-Using this index value, we can access or alter/change each and every individual element present in the vector.
-Index value starts at 1 and ends at n where n is the vector length.
+Using this index value, we can access or alter/change each and every individual element present.
+The index value starts at 1 and ends at n where n is the length.

-For example, if we declare a vector that stores 10 elements then index starts at 1 and ends at 10.
-To access or alter 1st value use Vector_Name[1] and to alter or access the 10th value, use Vector_Name[10].
-Lets see the example for better understanding:
+For example, if we declare a vector that stores 10 elements, then the index starts at 1 and ends at 10.
+To access or alter the 1st value, use Vector_Name[1], and to alter or access the 10th value, use Vector_Name[10].

-First, we declared a Vector called a and assigned the following values
+First, we declared a R Vector called a and assigned the following values

 a <- c("India", "China", "Japan", "UK", "USA", "Russia", "Sri Lanka")

-From the below statements, a[1] means element at first position (i.e., India), and a[3] means element at the third position (i.e., Japan).
+Here, a[1] means element at the first position (i.e., India), and a[3] means element at the third position (i.e., Japan).

 print(a[1]) print(a[3])

 In the next line, we used the special operator Range (or Colon).
-Below statement will print the elements from 1 through 3 (i.e., 1, 2, 3)
+It prints the elements from 1 through 3 (i.e., 1, 2, 3)

 print(a[1:3])